Shortcodes for Rich Content

-Shortcodes are reusable content components you can use inside markdown files.
-They let you embed rich content like videos, callout boxes, and figures without writing raw HTML.
+Shortcodes are reusable content components you can use inside markdown files to embed rich content in your static site: videos, callout boxes, figures, and more, without writing raw HTML.

 Syntax